ABorges2003/ReactNative_Project/docs/documentation/documentation.md

 ### Simple Sequence Diagram (SSD)
 ![SSD8](./SSD/UC8-SSD.png)
-<span style="color:red">⚠️ Note: This SSD is still under development and may not fully represent the latest implementation.</span>

 ### Specification Table
 | **Description**       | Check out a book from a selected library to a user |